sab-viewer/sab-viewer/README.md

 * support specification of encoding to open file
 * support auto detection of encoding
 * support weird kinds of line endings that nobody should use (Windows, MacOS classic)
+* handle tabs correctly in fixed with views (count them as multiple characters)
 * add gui
 * improve error handling
 * possibly bundle it with JDK or build native image